Posted on

 Enjoy the view!

 This can mean different things for different families.
 Some families may be part of the regular brick and mortar school.
 This means no longer having to wake up early and rush out of the house.
-Other families who homeschool, summer days may look similar with a few more beach activities or road trips added into the mix.
-For some summer may mean just more open-ended time with warmer weather!
+For other families, those who homeschool, summer days may look similar with a few more beach activities or road trips added into the mix.
+Likely for all, summer means more open-ended time with warmer weather!

-What we have noticed in my family is that there is more downtime, less plans, more togetherness.
+What we have noticed in my family, is that there is more downtime, less set-in-concrete plans, more togetherness.
 Sometimes summer starts out rough with a little restlessness.
 I’ve learned through all the different seasons with my children, that I’m better with a schedule.
 I like to know what to count on when.
-I like to communicate this to my children.
+And I like to communicate this plan with my children.

 Recently I read a blog post that talked about two things that really hit home:

-1) being intentional with those we love, and 2) creating a rhythm of the day.
+1) being intentional with those we love, and 2) creating a rhythm of for each day.

 So how do we be intentional?

 In our family, my children really appreciate time alone with my husband or me.
 Especially as they get older, they really want time to talk.
-For my son this usually involves some kind of activity; walking the dog, bike riding, gardening, or doing yoga.
-For my daughter it’s cuddling up on the couch or in her bed sometimes with a really amazing cup of coffee.
-For my very youngest it is playing pretend or reading books together.
+For my son this usually involves some kind of activity—walking the dog, bike riding, gardening, or doing yoga.
+For my daughter it’s cuddling up on the couch with a really amazing cup of coffee.
+For my youngest it’s playing pretend or reading books together.
 Sometimes it’s enjoying a delicious snack.
 My husband and I need time too, so we have been taking walks together, watching a show and doing a regular date night with another couple.
 These are all things I now put on the calendar along with the kid’s regular swim day.
-And the beauty I’ve discovered is that you can still leave things loose and open ended while having regular routine.
+And the beauty I’ve discovered is that you can still leave things loose and open-ended while having regular routine.

 What about Rhythm of the day?